Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Simulation Details

-For all the randomly generated instance, we chose the leakage value of all the vertices uniformly at random from $(0,1)$.
-For all these instances, the dynamics converged to the path with the minimum leakage.
-Below, we describe the parameter values for different graph families. \begin{enumerate} \item $G(n, p)$ model: We ran 1000 instances each with $(n,p)$ set to $(100, 0.05), (100, 0.1)$ and $(100, 0.5)$.
-We ran 100 instances with $(n,p)$ set to $(1000, 0.01)$ and $(1000, 0.1)$. \item $G(n, p)$ model with edge between $i$ and $j$ only if $|i - j| \leq k$: We ran 1000 instances with $(n, p, k) = (100, 0.5, 10)$, and 100 instances with $(n, p, k) = (1000, 0.5, 40)$. \item Grid graph: We ran the simulations on a $10X10$ grid graph with source and destination at the diagonally opposite extreme vertices.
+\item Grid graph: We ran the simulations on a $10X10$ grid graph with source and destination at the diagonally opposite extreme vertices.
 We ran $100$ instances.
-The graph structure was same across all these instances, but other parameter values such as leakage levels, decay parameter etc. were chosen randomly as described above. \end{enumerate}
+The graph structure was same across all these instances, but other parameter values such as leakage levels, initial pheromone levels etc. were chosen randomly as described above. \end{enumerate}

-\subsection{Increasing flow with no leakage}
+\subsubsection{Increasing flow with no leakage}

 In this case, the leakage was set to $0$ for all the vertices.
 We increase the forward flow level at $s$ and backward flow level at $d$ by a factor of $1.1$ every time step.
-One issue with this is that flow values can become too large exceeding the maximum allowed value in any programming language.
-To deal with this issue, instead of multiplying the forward and backward flow values at $s$ and $d$ by $1.1$, we keep these two values the same, and divide all other flow values and pheromone levels in the graph by a factor of $1.1$.
-As our decision rule is linear, it is not difficult to see that only the relative values of flow and pheromone level matter, and this gives rise to exactly the same dynamics (up to scaling) as when we multiply the forward flow at $s$ and backward flow at $d$ by $1.1$.
-When the value of pheromone level or flow at any edge became too small (smaller than the minimum allowed value in Matlab which is $\approx 10^{-323}$), we rounded it to zero.
+To avoid floating point overflow, instead of multiplying the forward and backward flow values at $s$ and $d$ by $1.1$, we keep these two values the same, and divide all other flow values and pheromone levels in the graph by a factor of $1.1$.
+For any decision rule that only depends on the normalized pheromone levels (which holds for the linear rule), it is not difficult to see that only the relative values of flow and pheromone level matter, and this gives rise to exactly the same dynamics (up to scaling) as when we multiply the forward flow at $s$ and backward flow at $d$ by $1.1$.
+When the value of pheromone level or flow at any edge became too small (smaller than the minimum allowed value for a 64 bit floating point number which is $\approx 10^{-323}$), we rounded it to zero.

 For all the graphs, we planted a short path in the graph so as to ensure that the shortest path is unique.
-In all the simulations, we observed that the dynamics converge to this shortest path.
+In all the simulations, we observed that the dynamics converges to this shortest path.
 Below, we describe the details for different graph types.